Kpandey2207/r25-test/README.md

 ## Understanding
 Describe what you understood about the problem.

+The goal is to:
+ 1. Read and parse the RC channel data from the SBUS receiver.
+ 2. Interpolate the received channel values into PWM values compatible with the Sabertooth motor driver.
+ 3. Send the interpolated values to the Sabertooth motor driver to control the movement of the rover.

+The RC transmitter is configured in extended limits, which means the channel values will range between approximately 172 to 1811.
+You need to map these values to a PWM range the Sabertooth can interpret, where 0 is full reverse, 64 is neutral, and 127 is full forward.

 ## Thought Process
 After understanding the problem, describe how you decided to proceed towards solving the question.

+Approach to Solve the Problem:
+1. Reading Data from the SBUS Receiver
+2. Parsing the SBUS Packet
+3. Interpolating the Channel Values
+4. Sending PWM Data to the Sabertooth Motor Driver
+5. Serial Communication Management

 ## Implementation
 How did you decide to implement your solution.

+The SBUS receiver sends a 25-byte packet containing 16 control channels, each encoded in 11 bits.
+The first step is to open a serial communication port to read this data.
+You will use the fopen function to access the SBUS serial port and fread to capture the 25-byte SBUS packet.
+Then data is then passed into a parsing function to extract individual channel values from the packet.

 Mention the details, such as the scaling used in the interpolation and how you tested it.

+The motor driver (Sabertooth) accepts a PWM value between 0 and 127.
+The value 0 corresponds to full reverse, 64 is neutral (motor stops), and 127 is full forward.
+The challenge here is to map (interpolate) the SBUS channel values from the 172–1811 range into the 0–127 PWM range that the Sabertooth expects.
+The interpolation can be done using a linear mapping function: pwm = (channel_value - RC_MIN) * (PWM_MAX - PWM_MIN) / (RC_MAX - RC_MIN) + PWM_MIN;

 # Google Form
 [Link to Repo Submission](https://docs.google.com/forms/d/e/1FAIpQLSeKVbm2dqWxwA5lbEkRfzY8KF619mI5ibGs0Cm2e5wrb0hoWQ/viewform)